IBM/predict-fraud-using-auto-ai/README.md

 ![](https://github.com/IBM/predict-fraud-using-auto-ai/blob/master/images/def_exp.png)

 Click on Associate a Machine Learning service instance to this project and select the Machine Learning service instance and hit reload.
-If you do not have Machine Learning service instance, then follow the steps to get one.
+If you do not have Machine Learning service instance, then follow the steps on your screen to get one.

 The Create button at the bottom right gets highlighted, go ahead and hit Create.